Career Definition for Terrazzo Workers

 According to the National Terrazzo and Mosaic Association, some states or localities require terrazzo workers to apply for licensing.
 The qualifications for licensing may vary by location.

 Terrazzo work is physically demanding, often done on the ground or floor, so terrazzo workers must be physically fit, able to bend, kneel, lift, and manipulate tools.
 They should have an eye for detail and excellent eye-hand coordination.

 Terrazzo workers can expect a decent job outlook, with the U.S. Bureau of Labor Statistics (BLS) reporting potential decline in employment by 10% from 2019-2029.
 The BLS also reported that, in May 2019, terrazzo workers and finishers had a median annual salary of $52,180.

 Related careers include:

 Stonemasons use natural and man-made stones in interior and exterior projects, like walls, floors, and building surfaces.
 They read blueprints to determine the kind and size of stones needed.
 They cut stones, prepare the work surface, apply mortar and stones then clean, polish, and caulk to finish the job.
 Stonemasons can work with granite, marble, limestone, concrete, or other materials.
 Stonemasons have a high school diploma and either postsecondary technical training or apprenticeship training.
-According to the BLS, jobs for stonemasons are predicted to increase 14% from 2014-2024.
-This occupation paid a median salary of $38,630 in 2015.
+According to the BLS, jobs for stonemasons are predicted to decrease 3% from 2019-2029.
+This occupation paid a median salary of $43,280 in 2019.